(A) MCPs must develop and implement written policies that ensure that members have and are informed of the following rights:

 (18) To formulate advance directives and to file any complaints concerning noncompliance with advance directives with the Ohio department of health.

 (19) To change PCPs no less often than monthly.
-MCP's must mail written confirmation to the member of their new PCP selection prior to or on the effective date of the change.
+The MCP must mail written confirmation to the member of his or her new PCP selection prior to or on the effective date of the change.

 (20) To appeal to or file directly with the United States department of health and human services office of civil rights any complaints of discrimination on the basis of race, color, national origin, age or disability in the receipt of health services.

-(21) To appeal to or file directly with the ODM office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, veteran's status, ancestry, health status or need for health services in the receipt of health services.
+(21) To appeal to or file directly with the ODM office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, military status, genetic information, ancestry, health status or need for health services in the receipt of health services.

 (22) To be free to exercise their rights and to be assured that exercising their rights does not adversely affect the way the MCP, the MCP's providers, or ODM treats the member.